About the Benson-Henry Institute for Mind Body Medicine

 - Training health care professionals, medical students, post-doctoral fellows, and educators

-The mission of BHI is to fully integrate mind body medicine into mainstream healthcare at the Massachusetts General Hospital, as well as throughout the country and the world, by means of rigorous research, evidence-based research and clinical application of this work.
+The mission of BHI is to fully integrate mind body medicine into mainstream healthcare at the Massachusetts General Hospital, as well as throughout the country and the world, by means of rigorous, evidence-based research and clinical application of this work.

 The BHI's founder, Dr. Herbert Benson, was one of the earliest pioneers in the field of Mind Body Medicine.